-Activity Inputs Budget Time Frame Responsible Anticipated Outputs Progress Reporting Complete desktop audit reviews and conduct onsite verification audits, in accordance with the COR Program Standards and Guidelines and SAFE Companies Guidelines.
-Program funding COR Advisors Consultants WorkSafeBC data Jan-Dec '16 (ongoing) COR Admin. staff and Advisors Successful completion of COR Audit Quality Assurance as per program Standards and Guidelines and SAFE Companies Guidelines 350 Verification Audits completed of COR and SAFE Certified Companies including: WIVA Audits as determined by WorkSafeBC 5 week turnaround in audit review time COR and HSA shared activity
+Activity Inputs Budget Time Frame Responsible Anticipated Outputs Progress Reporting

+Complete desktop audit reviews and conduct onsite verification audits, in accordance with the COR Program Standards and Guidelines and SAFE Companies Guidelines.
+Program funding COR Advisors Consultants WorkSafeBC data Jan-Dec '16 (ongoing) COR Admin. staff and Advisors Successful completion of COR Audit Quality Assurance as per program Standards and Guidelines and SAFE Companies Guidelines 350 Verification Audits completed of COR and SAFE Certified Companies including: WIVA Audits as 1

+determined by WorkSafeBC 1

+• 5 week turnaround in audit review time 2

+COR and HSA shared activity

-1 Outcome Indicators Data Collection Time Lines Evaluation Results Successful employer interactions as determined by subjective evaluation of safety advisor Increased adoption of OHS practices by selected employers Assurance that reported audit results are credible and verifiable: More than 95% of companies receiving verification audits have equal or improved scores compared to one year pre- verification.
-Number of verification audits Percentage of companies that have equal or higher verification audit scores compared to one year pre- verification.
-Jan-Dec '15 (ongoing)
+Outcome Indicators Data Collection Time Lines Evaluation Results Successful employer interactions as determined by subjective evaluation of safety advisor Number of verification audits Jan-Dec '15 (ongoing) 371 verification audits (including 30 WIVA's) Increased adoption of OHS practices by selected employers Assurance that reported audit results are credible and verifiable: More than 95% of companies receiving verification audits have equal or improved scores compared to one year preverification.
+Percentage of companies that have equal or higher verification audit scores compared to one year preverification.
+32.5 days (note: this represents a 40% reduction from 2015)